Who are Peer Support Specialists?

 Certified Peer Recovery Specialist (PRS) Requirements

-- Applicants must pass the IC&RC Peer Recovery (PR) examination.
-To apply, go to the IBC website at https://iowabc.org/credentials/mhpss/, and click on the "PRS Application".
+- Applications should be submitted to IBC with a non-refundable fee.
+To apply, go to the IBC website at https://iowabc.org/credentials/mhpss/, and click on the "PRS Application."

 Experience and Supervision Requirements